Workshop Build-Along — Part 11 — Sheeting the Skyraider’s Wings

 After getting the support ribs and rails in place, I added a lite ply support doubler to the W-6R rib which has it mid-section cut away to clear the wheel and forms the wheel-well area.
 Also at this point it is a good time to go over the entire wing structure and sand everything smooth and flush.

-Also where the main spar is recessed to clear the strut when the mains are retracted, I added a 1/4-inch plywood support doubler.
+Also where the main spar is recessed to clear the strut when the mains are retracted, I added a 1/4-inch plywood doubler for additional support .
 This part, like the gear rails is epoxied into place

 Sheeting 101